pwener/sorting-algorithms/bubble/README.md

 - Equals values should preserve their position, which makes it stable.
 - Don't calls any process recursively.
 So isn't recursive.
 - It's in-place because the algorithm just change the input data.
-- Equals elements will not be swapped.
+- A pre-sorted list will spent less time.
 So it's adaptative.
 - The algorithm will not process correctly new elements after process, it's not online.

 # References